Answers to your questions about the Google mobile algorithm update.

 3. How will this affect your rankings?

-4. Does this affect my whole site or just a few pages?
+4. Does this affect your whole site or just a few pages?

 5. How often will Google’s mobile data refresh?